Dynamic provisioning using FSx for OpenZFS

 Let's use a Kubernetes Job to populate the FSx for OpenZFS volume with images:

-Now let's demonstrate the shared storage functionality by listing the current files in /fsxz
+Now let's demonstrate the shared storage functionality by listing the current files in /fsxz through one of the UI component Pods:

 1ca35e86-4b4c-4124-b6b5-076ba4134d0d.jpg